w3f/polkadot-wiki/docs/general/getting-started.md

 - [The Technical Explainer Videos](https://www.youtube.com/playlist?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8):
   These introductory videos explain and demonstrate how to interact with Polkadot using the [Polkadot-JS tools](./polkadotjs.md) and more user-friendly [wallets](https://polkadot.com/ecosystem).
 - [Polkadot Support](https://docs.polkadot.com/get-support/) - Get help with
-  specific errors and problems while using tools such as the [Polkadot Staking Dashboard](./dashboards/staking-dashboard.md) and [Polkadot-JS UI](./polkadotjs-ui.md).
+  specific errors and problems while using tools such as the [Polkadot Staking Dashboard](./dashboards/staking-dashboard.md) and [Polkadot Developer Interface](./polkadotjs-ui.md).

 ### Advanced Level